Welcome to Liechtenstein, the biggest offshore banking hub you’ve never heard of.

-Fees here are on par with other wealth management hubs.
+Fees here are on par with other private and wealth management hubs.
 But, paying 1% of your total deposit is not uncommon.
 You cancel this out by investing in something that fetches a higher return anyway.

 They service royal families, large holding companies, and the creme de la creme of the world, so the staff here is of exquisite quality.
 In short, bankers here are a different breed.

 A little inside secret: Liechtenstein poaches the best of the best from Switzerland.